Chinz/slate_apidocs/source/index.html.md

 It is available at http://curl.haxx.se/ .

 All the cURL examples use the following options(flags):
 -    `--insecure`
-      Bypasses validation of the HTTPS certificate.
+       bypasses validation of the HTTPS certificate.
 In actual usage, the FODIM RESTful API should be configured to use a  user-supplied  certificate and this option is not necessary.

 -    `-i`
        returns HTTP response headers.

 #  List of supported APIs